As a PKI provider, verifying the identity associated with the Common Name is a critical part of the certificate issuance process.

 In total five interfaces are available for the process:

-This endpoint allows registration of the common names at the Hubject PKI Gateway for a specific role by passing the common names in a array of string objects.
+This endpoint allows registration of the common names at the Hubject PKI Gateway for a specific role by passing the common names in an array of string objects.

 {